reem010/Parking-Garage-Application/README.md

 PROJECT DETAILS:

-Applying the Object-Oriented concepts (Abstraction, polymorphism, interfaces, packaging, …) utilizing Boundary, control and entity concepts as well as SOLID Principles to design a Parking Garage application and implement it using an objectoriented programming language.
+Applying the Object-Oriented concepts (Abstraction, polymorphism,interfaces, packaging, …) utilizing Boundary, control and entity concepts as well as SOLID Principles to design a Parking Garage application and implement it using an objectoriented programming language.
 This application manages a parking space for a configurable maximum number of vehicles.
 Each parking space (slot) defined with a dimension (width and depth) The designed application must handle the following functions:

     • Each vehicle shall be identified by a model name, unique identification number, Model year and vehicle dimensions (vehicle width and depth).
     • Park-in function that marks the arrival time of a vehicle if there is an available slot.
 The